ConorWilliams/rsinc/README.md

 * `[^/]*.txt` - ignore any text file in `~/path/` but not in sub directories.
 * `(?!.*.py$)` - recursively ignore everything in `~/path/` unless it ends with `.py` i.e. is a python source file.

 If any of the regular expressions match a files path it will be ignored.
 If you make a new `.rignore` file (but not if you update one) you will need to run rsinc with the `-i` flag to fetch new ignore files.
+It is more efficient to selectively sync the folders you want syncing than to run rsinc on a higher level directory with many ignores.

 ### Logging